Professor Helen Ward on Patient Engagement

 Helen’s top tip for public engagement – “just get out there and do it… whilst remembering the importance of listening!”

 Helen is a Professor of Public Health within the Faculty of Medicene.
 She joined St Mary's Hospital as a junior doctor in 1984, going on to work as a clinician within genitourinary medicine and undertake training in Public Health.
 Her research has determined sex workers' risk of contracting HIV.
 This research has drawn on methods from a variety of disciplines including ethnography and anthropology.
 Amongst other responsibilities, she leads the Imperial Patient Experience Research Centre (PERC) which leads on patient and public involvement for the Imperial Biomedical Research Centre and researches participatory approaches to improving health care quality.

-Helen talks to us about cross-disciplinary collaborations and the power of conversation with patients.
+Listen to Helen's highlight story, in which she talks about cross-disciplinary collaborations and the power of conversation with patients.

 Reflections on research